pbojan/cryptocoins-desklet-cinnamon/README.md

 ## Contribute/Donate

-If you want to support the work and maintenance of this crypto Ticker, please consider donating.
+If you want to support the work and maintenance of this Cryptocurrency Ticker, please consider donating.
 Every donation is highly appreciated!

 ```
 BTC: bc1q82zg96fgeenr5ag254lnqt4nn77lzjf5nx9m00